-Some 700,000 South Vietnamese in uniform today are supported by almost 400,000 U.S. troops and about 45,000 other free-world soldiers.
-In addition, the United States has joined the South Vietnamese in airstrikes against military targets in North Viet-Nam since early 1965 and, along with 36 other free-world nations, has furnished substantial economic and technical assistance to South Viet-Nam.
+Some 700,000 South Vietnamese in uniform today are supported by more than 500,000 U.S. troops and more than 60,000 other free-world soldiers.
+The United States and South Vietnamese forces, beginning in 1965, conducted airstrikes against military targets in North Viet-Nam.
+Along with 31 other free world nations, the U.S. has furnished substantial economic, technical, and humanitarian assistance to South Viet-Nam.